MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/native-apps/index.md

 ## Android application development

-### Adding the MobileFirst iOS SDK
+### Adding the MobileFirst Android SDK
-To develop a native Android application, you must add the MobileFirst framework files to your Android Studio project and register the app on the IBM MobileFirst Platform Server.
+To develop a native Android application, you must add the MobileFirst framework files to your Android Studio project and register the app on the IBM MobileFirst Server.
 You can add the MobileFirst frameworks to your Android Studio project either manually or using Gradle.

 > Learn more on [adding the MobileFirst SDK](../../adding-the-mfpf-sdk/android) and registering Android applications